 MAS is unique because it is supportive not just through the buying process but also when it comes time to ship your vehicle back to a CONUS location.
 They pride themselves on offering real-time customer service across all time zones.

-Service and maintenance are made easy when you purchase from MAS.
 In addition to worldwide warranty coverage, MAS has a dedicated team to help coordinate with host-nation mechanics and service stations.
-You’ll spend less time searching for a reputable mechanic, and you can rest assured that MAS has fully vetted all of their recommended service stations.
+You’ll spend less time searching for a reputable mechanic, and you can rest assured MAS has vetted all of their recommended service stations.

 MAS is also an authorized contractor for AAFES and NEXCOM, which means all you need to do is head to your installation and take a look at the vehicles available for purchase.